xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 On MacOS, there are two ways:

+### Add Vim the required option

-- Brewing Vim with the required option will let the feature fairly work, but requires `XQuartz` running because it needs the X11 forwarding protocol to access the clipboard.
+Brewing Vim with `--with-client-server` option will let the feature fairly work, but requires `XQuartz` running because it needs the X11 forwarding protocol to access the clipboard.
 If it is not running when opening Vim for the first time, it will be started automatically but it takes a while.
 Moreover, the solution is not complete.
 Though, the copy-paste between instances of Vim works fine, interaction with OS-X's native applications will work only after starting an `XQuartz` application.

 ```bash
 # install Vim with +clipboard support